Terms and Conditions

 Account holder means the person(s) in whose name an account is conducted and who is responsible for all transactions on the account.

-Administrator means an authorised User that has/have been nominated by you to access User administration to complete administration tasks for a Network.
+Administrator means an authorised User that has/have been nominated by you to access User administration (or Administration) to complete administration tasks for a Network.

 APCA means the Australian Payments Clearing Association